trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-react-native.md

 ## Connecting your app to your Ganache testnet

-Working with React Native and mobile devices means that they don't always see the Ganache server the same.
-The sections below detail how to connect to the Ganache testnet with whichever method you are using to run the app.
+When we're Working with React Native and mobile apps, accessing the Ganache server that's running on your machine takes a bit more work than when we are building web apps.
+The sections below detail how to connect to the Ganache testnet with your mobile device/emulator.

 ### Running the app